Your Apple ID

 Get to Know your Apple ID, Your Account for Everything Apple.

-An Apple ID is the login and password combination for the personal account you use to access Apple services like the App Store, iTunes Store, iCloud, iMessage, the Apple Online Store, FaceTime, and more.
-It includes the email address and password you use to sign in, as well as all the contact, payment, and security details that you’ll use across Apple services.
+An Apple ID is the login and password combination for the personal account you create with Apple and use to access Apple services like the App Store, iTunes Store, iCloud, iMessage, the Apple Online Store, FaceTime, and more.
+It includes the email address and password you use to sign in at iCloud.com.
+It will also enable you to set up all the contact, payment, and security details that you’ll use across Apple services.
 It is one account for all of your Apple services.

 Smart Tip: Know your Apple ID